By Cognadev on May 8, 2017

 Furthermore, the earlier gender studies have shown a considerable inconsistency in terms of stylistic preferences.
 Therefore, we need to employ naturalistic approaches to show males and females’ cognitive tendencies with a higher resolution for the sake of finding relatively consistent results in this regard if there are any.

-Besides the primary objectives of our study, we aimed to encourage SLA scholars to utilize innovative and valid psychometric tools in order to develop a clearer and wider understanding of FL success from the cognitive psychology vantage point.
+Besides the primary objectives of our study, we aimed to encourage SLA scholars to utilise innovative and valid psychometric tools in order to develop a clearer and wider understanding of FL success from the cognitive psychology vantage point.

 Avarzamani, F., Farahian, M. (2017).
 Successful vs. Less Successful Iranian EFL Learners: Cognitive Styles,